nicholasjin/nicholasjin.github.io/_posts/2020-2-26-Intro-and-Simpsons-Paradox.md

 ![](/images/scatter4.svg)

  Here we have average SAT and ACT scores scattered by state, and an ordinary linear regression with its associated 95% confidence interval (exercise for the reader: why does the 95% confidence band appear nonlinear?).
-This plot flies in the face of conventional wisdom –– some states are known for having good education, some are known for having bad education, and it is not an unreasonable belief that states with better education should perform better on both exams.
-I would further assert that  a top scoring SAT student should do relatively well on the ACT, and so this trend should manifest on an individual basis.
+We're going to ignore the fact that linear regression appears ill-suited to this particular task.
+This plot flies in the face of conventional wisdom ― some states are known for having good education, some are known for having bad education, and it is not an unreasonable belief that states with better education should perform better on both exams.
+I would further assert that a top scoring SAT student should do relatively well on the ACT, and vice-versa: on an individual basis, the two test scores should correlate positively.
 So why is it that we do not observe this? **If our prior beliefs are true, why does this trend disappear in the aggregate?**

 Obviously this ties in to Simpson's Paradox (else I wouldn't be writing about it!), but let us humor some alternative explanations.
 A very plausible hypothesis is that my prior beliefs are simply wrong.
 Maybe the educational apparatus of the state has no impact on the results of standardized tests (this would be somewhat alarming if true, since some states explicitly use the SAT or ACT as their state-wide standardized test).